 2. Use Get-Paid-To (GPT) websites

 There are websites which will reward you with Google Play store credits for completing basic online tasks, such as browsing the internet, watching videos, doing micro-tasks or shopping online.
-Some of these tasks you may do using your phone or computer anyway.
+Some of these tasks you may already be doing using your phone or computer, so getting rewarded for spending time on things you already do is a nice bonus.

 GPT Programs offering credits include: